flexflow/FlexFlow/README_main.md

 **More FlexFlow ONNX examples**: see the [ONNX examples folder](https://github.com/flexflow/FlexFlow/tree/master/examples/python/keras).

 ## C++ Interface
 For users that prefer to program in C/C++.
-FlexFlow supports a C++ program inference that is equivalent to its Python APIs.
+FlexFlow supports a C++ program interface that is equivalent to its Python APIs.

 **More FlexFlow C++ examples**: see the [C++ examples folder](https://github.com/flexflow/FlexFlow/tree/master/examples/c++).